YonatanGott/Shopping-List/README.md

 # Shopping-List

-To install and run :
+To install and run from main dir:
-'cd server' and then 'node index'
+'cd server' then 'npm install' and then 'node index'
-'cd client' and then 'npm start'
+'cd client' then 'npm install' and then 'npm start'

 MongoDB should be installed locally.